scripting/electricPork/readme.md

 ### How to build

-1. cd <the directory with the electricPork code>
+1. cd &lt;the directory with the electricPork code>

 2. npm install